ruizdurazo/ruizdurazo/notes/hello-universe/index.md

 > If you want some more technical details, head over to the [repository](https://github.com/ruizdurazo/ruizdurazo) to see the source code.

 OK.
-But is this all extra and unnecessary work that could be seen as a further barrier to me actually finishing stuff?
+But is all this extra and unnecessary work just another barrier to me actually finishing stuff?
 Well, maybe.

 Admittedly, it took _waaay_ longer to get up and running than anticipated.
 But at least I learned a few new JavaScript and CSS tricks along the way.
 So not too bad.
 But we’ll see.
 If I fail, then I’ll have to reassess.

 For now, it's ready.
 Ready for me to start writing.

-Enter this blog post.
+Enter this note.

 It was my way of breaking the ice, and saying hello. 👋